emmaknaub/CS1632_Fall2021/exercises/Supplement2/README.md

 ```

 There were 9 failures and 1 errors so the final score is: 14 - 9 - 1 = 4.

+## Groupwork Plan

+For this exercise, I recommend that you both try to do the full exercise to get
+the full range of experience with Gherkin and Cucumber.
+Compare your solutions
+in the end, discuss, and submit!

 ## Resources